141141/spark-web-browser/README.md

 # Spark Web Browser
 A minimal web browser for OS X

-### Note: Tab support is broken at the moment, and will be fixed soon.

 ## About
 Spark is a very simple web browser for OS X. It was not designed for normal use - it was designed for others to learn from.
 Feel free to fork this project and make improvements!